Metatarsalgia Treatment in Singapore

 • Have you started a new physical activity recently?

 Treatment for your metatarsalgia will depend on the cause of your condition.
-However, common treatment options an orthopaedic specialist in Singapore will prescribe you are the following:
+However, common options an orthopaedic specialist will prescribe you include:

 • Have the affected foot rested and elevated